iamart/Better-Build-System/README.md

 Details:
 --------
-1. Instead of showing build panel plugin will print "Build finished" on status bar if no errors or warnings were found during compilation (if compiler returns exit code 0).
+1. Instead of showing build panel plugin will print "Build finished" on status bar if no errors or warnings were found during building (if compiler returns exit code 0).
 2. Doesn't show debug text if compiler return exit code other than 0.
 Debug text is a text sublime shows on failure, e.g. [cmd: ...], [dir: ...], [path: ...].

 Commands: